lv3-himeme/nbhzvn.one/README.md

 4. Create a pull request and wait for me to review and merge it!

 ## License

+### Community content

+**Community content** (images, text, audio, game data, etc.) is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

+If you want to reuse community content for non-commercial purposes, you must provide proper attribution.
+Commercial use is not permitted without explicit permission.

 ### Back-end PHP source code